 The current standard maximum deposit amount remains at $250,000.
 The FDIC insurance coverage limit applies per depositor, per insured depository institution, for each account ownership category.
 Deposits held in different ownership categories are separately insured, up to at least $250,000, even if held at the same bank.
 For example, a revocable trust account with one owner naming three unique beneficiaries can be insured up to $750,000.

 NANNY TAX THRESHOLD INCREASE

-The Social Security Administration (SSA) has announced that cash wages paid by an employer for domestic service in the employer’s private household is subject to FICA tax (“nanny tax”) if the amount of wages paid during the year is more than $2,100 (increased for 2018 from $2,000 for 2017).
+In 2018, The Social Security Administration (SSA) announced that cash wages paid by an employer for domestic service in the employer’s private household is subject to FICA tax (“nanny tax”) if the amount of wages paid during the year exceeds $2,100.

 ANNUAL GIFT EXCLUSION

 For 2019, the annual gift exclusion is $15,000.
 The donor of the gift is generally responsible for paying the gift tax.

 The Employer Compensation Expense Program (ECEP) established a new and optional tax called the Employer Compensation Expense Tax (ECET).
 Employers may now choose to pay this optional tax if they have employees with annual New York earnings above $40,000.
 The phased in rate will start at 1.5% in 2019, 3% in 2020, and 5% in 2021 and subsequent years (computed quarterly).
 The tax is calculated quarterly on the employer’s payroll expense for any New York employee that exceeds $40,000 per year (subject to only to wages earned in New York).